LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 The Vulkan loader will scan the files in the following Linux directories:

 /usr/share/vulkan/explicit\_layer.d
 /usr/share/vulkan/implicit\_layer.d
 /etc/vulkan/explicit\_layer.d
 /etc/vulkan/implicit\_layer.d

 Explicit layers are those which are enabled by an application (e.g. with the vkCreateInstance function), or by an environment variable (as mentioned previously).
 Implicit layers are those which are enabled by their existence.
 For example, certain application environments (e.g. Steam or an automotive infotainment system) may have layers which they always want enabled for all applications that they start.
 Other implicit layers may be for all applications started on a given system (e.g. layers that overlay frames-per-second).
 Implicit layers are enabled automatically, whereas explicit layers must be enabled explicitly.
 What distinguishes a layer as implicit or explicit is by which directory its layer information file exists in.

-The "/usr/share/vulkan/\*\_layer.d" directories are for ICDs that are installed from Linux-distribution-provided packages.
-The "/etc/vulkan/\*\_layer.d" directories are for ICDs that are installed from non-Linux-distribution-provided packages.
+The "/usr/share/vulkan/\*\_layer.d" directories are for layers that are installed from Linux-distribution-provided packages.
+The "/etc/vulkan/\*\_layer.d" directories are for layers that are installed from non-Linux-distribution-provided packages.

 The information file is in the JSON format and contains the following information: